 A Negative Impact on Length of Credit History

 When the account drops off eventually, you may see a small score impact due to a change in your average age of accounts.
+However, this won't drastically affect your efforts to build healthy credit and a good credit score.

 Avoid Negative Impacts When Closing a Card

 It's worth noting that this doesn't always work.
 As a general rule, your age of account won't be affected if you keep the same credit card number through the transition.
 If your bank says your account number will change when you downgrade your card, the credit bureaus may treat this as a new account with respect to your age of accounts.
+Be sure to ask your bank during the product change process.

 Did you learn anything new about credit scores?
 Let us know in the comments!